 How To Make A Caesar Drink

-A caesar drink takes very few steps to prepare but before you start, pop the glass in the freezer for frosted cup!
+A Caesar drink takes very few steps to prepare but before you start, pop the glass in the freezer for a frosted cup!

 - Rub edges of a glass with lime, and tip in celery salt (or coarse salt) if desired.